Foot Soldering Technique Using Rose’s Metal

 The foot must not be bent!

-If the enamel has tiny micro-cracks or spider webs, they can grow bigger or darken on stage 2.
+If the enamel has tiny micro-cracks or spider web cracks, they will get bigger or will darken during step 2.

-7. Use a thin file to cut under the watch dial screw.
+Step 7: A thin file is used to cut under the watch dial screw.

 Usually the newly soldered feet has a drop of solder around it.
 This drop can easily be removed using a scalpel.